 It's back to school time here!
 People frequently ask how the kids manage school since our business requires a lot of family travel.
 I shared some of our frustrations and schooling solutions last year.
-We've taken a blended approach by keeping our son in public school and using the district's ‘independent study' program when we feel it's appropriate, opting out of certain things that don't work for him and supplementing with our own curriculum at home.
+We've taken a blended approach by keeping our son in public school and using the district's contract learning program when we feel it's appropriate, opting out of certain things that don't work for him and supplementing with our own curriculum at home.
 There were a few bumps along the way, but we got into an awesome groove by the end of the year.
 We've been continuing our at-home lessons through the summer and it's been such a joy.
-Sometimes I really do think that I could manage this homeschool thing full-time.
+Sometimes I really do think that I could teach them myself at home.

 Then I remember that I have FOUR kids.
 That's a whole lot of human brains to wrangle.

 For the time being, I squeeze as much impactful learning as I can into the quiet moments when the baby's asleep and the toddler's at preschool.
 It's just the two big boys, a box of craft stuff and a big table full of healthy lunch foods for a casual pick-and-choose meal.

 We've been working with Revolution Foods, and their Lunch Bundles have helped me really focus on the kids in these important moments.
 We stock up on their grab n' go lunch kits for a quick meal at home or on-the-go.
 Here are some of my favorite picks that are included in their boxes.

 Healthy Lunch Foods for an Epic Family Platter

 - Turkey slices